✓ Plan and book your perfect crossing – simple, fast, and reliable

 • Decide day vs night first: it determines everything else.

 • Kids nap?
-Check for a discounted day cabin first, it’s often the calm-maker on daytime sailings.
+Check for a discounted day cabin first, it can make the crossing dramatically easier.

-• Family of 5: plan two cabins (best for overnights) or a 4-berth cabin + free seating for the 5th person on day trips (reserved seat is optional for extra quiet).
+• Family of 5: plan two cabins (best for overnights) or a 4-berth cabin + free seating for the 5th person on day trips (reserved seating is optional).

-• Pets: pet cabins sell out quickly: book early.
+• Pets: pet cabins can sell out early on peak dates, book around pet availability.

-• Bring what you need from the car: you usually can’t return mid-crossing.
+• Bring what you need from the car (plus a jumper): you usually can’t return to the car deck mid-crossing, and air-con can feel chilly, especially for kids.

 • Roaming: switch off mobile data at sea unless you’ve planned Wi-Fi.

-• Food plan: if you’ll eat onboard anyway, pre-booking can be a calm-maker.
+• Food plan: if you’ll eat on board anyway, pre-booking removes a lot of decision stress.

 • Ticket type: if a change would hurt (time/money/stress), consider Flexi.